 “Teachers were assigning me worksheets,” he said.
 “In the military, I was responsible for a team of electronics experts whose work literally meant the difference between life and death.
 The worksheets felt a little…ridiculous.”

-It was then that Brittian revisited the Indeed website to look for new job opportunities, found an advertisement for IT-Ready Technical Support, applied and was admitted.
+It was then that Brittian revisited the Indeed website to look for new job opportunities.
+He found an advertisement for IT-Ready Technical Support, applied, and was admitted.

 “During my time of unemployment, I really became rather jaded; I didn’t feel like the person I knew I was,” he said.
 “The most important thing IT-Ready did for me was help me believe in me again.
 The folks there chose me from a pool of applicants and had nothing but kind and encouraging words to say to me.
 It helped me build me back up again.”

 Upon earning his CompTIA A+ certification, Brittian secured a position as IT Specialist Mid with ACI Federal™ in Lexington Park, Md., where he works as a contractor at Patuxent River Naval Air Station.
 ACI Federal is an award-winning, multiple ISO-certified public-services contractor focused on IT, health care and national security initiatives.

 The week before he started work, Brittian said, he had negative $42 in his checking account.
 Now, he’s earning a respectable salary and working on earning his CompTIA Security+ certification.
 He sees himself pursuing a long-term career in IT in the field of cybersecurity.

 “Knowing how my mind operates, security would allow me to use my mind in a fun way so that work doesn’t seem like work,” he said.